jasonaaronwilson/omni-shell/README.md

 ## Commands Context versus Expression Context

 Omni Shell starts out in command context where everything is either a command/function call or a statement.
 An open paren starts an expression context.
 In expression context, variables no longer need "$", OTOH strings must now be fully qouoted.
 In expression context, \ is no longer needed.
+Some statements or expressions have blocks inside of them (blocks begin with "{" and end with a matching "}").
+Inside of a block, we reenter the command context where commands end at the end of the line unless \ is used.

 ## Simple Commands